lgw2/lgw2.github.io/_teaching/csci112-summer-2021/classwork/classwork7.md

 then separate it into at least three files, one containing your `main` function, one countaining your compute discount function, and one containing your print results function.
-(If you had more than three functions, you can make one file for each put more than one function in the files.)
+(If you had more than three functions, you can make one file for each or put more than one function in the files.)

 Create a makefile so that all of the C source code files are compiled separately.
 Make sure to use the `-Wall` flag to catch any warnings.